grcrane/Docs/components.md

 <a id="global-dependancies"></a>
 ### Global dependancies

-Note that all of the custom functions described here depend on styles and scripts define in the site header as:
+Note that all of the custom functions described here depend on styles and scripts define in the [site header](/Docs/header_code), which is accessible via Home -> Settings -> Advanced -> Code Injection as:
 - jQuery styles and script links
 - [Custom function](/Docs/javascript.html) in UIL Github account
 - [Custom styles](/Docs/styles.html) in UIL Github account
+- Slick styles and script links

 <a id="carousel-slider"></a>
 ### Carousel Slider